Nolan Jones Preview, Player Props: Rockies vs. Blue Jays

 Nolan Jones At The Plate

-- Jones has driven home a run in 22 games this season (28.9%), including more than one RBI in 17.1% of his games and producing three or more of his team's runs on four occasions..
+- Jones has had an RBI in 23 games this year (29.9%), including 14 multi-RBI outings (18.2%).
+He has also driven in three or more of his team's runs in five contests.

-- In 31 of 76 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 32 games this year (41.6%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.